25 Cheap & Free Things To Do In Seattle For First Timers

 • Drumheller Fountain: Enjoy views of Mount Rainier from this scenic spot.

-• Museum of Art: Check out the Henry Art Gallery and its rotating exhibitions with more than 27,000 globe-spanning works ranging from paintings and prints to ceramics, costumes, and textiles.
-It is free for all students, and the adult ticket is only $10.
-Don’t miss artist James Turrell’s meditative Skyspace, “Light Reign,” a sculpture you can sit in to observe the ever-changing sky through an aperture in the ceiling.
+• Museum of Art: Visit the Henry Art Gallery to explore over 27,000 works, from paintings to textiles.
+Entry is free for students and just $10 for adults.
+Make sure to check out James Turrell’s Skyspace, “Light Reign,” where you can sit and watch the changing sky through an aperture in the ceiling.

 16. Shop at West Seattle Farmers Market